-As Phil noted in his analysisof the SJSU report, one of the main messages of the report seems to be that some of what we already know about performance and critical success factors for more … Continue reading
+By Michael FeldsteinMore Posts (1080) As Phil noted in his analysisof the SJSU report, one of the main messages of the report seems to be that some of what we already know about performance and critical success factors for more … Continue reading

 By Michael FeldsteinMore Posts (1080) In my last post, I described a vision for combining elements of MOOC-like scale with a more traditional face-to-face classroom experience, as articulated by Pearson’s Adrian Sannier.
 (Full disclosure: Pearson is a client of MindWires … Continue reading